Anushk97/Blog/_posts/2024-08-24-twelth-post.md

 1. For each class \( C \), Naive Bayes computes the posterior probability \( P(C|X) \) using Bayes' theorem.
 2. The class with the highest posterior probability is chosen as the predicted class for the input \( X \).

+#### 7.3.3 **When to use Naive Bayes?**
+- When you have a large dataset and need a model that trains quickly.
+- When the features are conditionally independent or approximately independent, which suits the Naive Bayes assumption.
+- When you are working with text classification, spam detection, or sentiment analysis (Naive Bayes is often effective in these tasks).
+- When you need a probabilistic model that provides the probability of class membership.

+***Not suitable when:***
+- The features are highly correlated, as the Naive Bayes assumption of conditional independence would be violated.
+- You need a highly accurate model for complex relationships, as Naive Bayes is simple and doesn't model interaction between features.

 ---

 ### **7.4 Conclusion**